theron-wang/otr4j/README.md

 * ☑ Encapsulate cryptographic material such that design facilitates appropriate use and maintenance.
 * ☑ States, such as Message states, isolated as to prevent mistakes in mixing up variables and state management for different states.
-* ☐ Strategically placed assertions to discover mistakes such as uninitialized/cleared byte-arrays.
+* ☑ Strategically placed assertions to discover mistakes such as uninitialized/cleared byte-arrays.
 * Tool support:
   * ☑ JSR-305 annotations for static analysis
   * ☑ Introduce compiler warnings failure at build-time
   * ☑ Introduce pmd analysis at build-time.
-  * ☐ Introduce SpotBugs analysis at build-time
+  * ☑ Introduce SpotBugs analysis at build-time
   * ☑ Introduce checkstyle at build-time to guard formatting/style
   * ☐ spotbugs-annotations to support managing clean-up of cryptographic key material
-* ...
+* ☐ Significant amount of unit tests to accompany the library.
+(Currently: 1000+)

 ## Architectural considerations